4ra1n/code-encryptor/doc/README.md

 ## Notes

 This approach is not suitable for scanning projects that involve launching the scanning of `class` files.
+(Such as `SpringBoot`)

 ## Refer